MechWarriorOnline/issue-tracker/README.md

 ---

-## Goals of this issue tracker
+## Goals
 Given the limited reources of a company as small as PGI, the intended purposes of this issue tracker are:
 1. To serve as a public bug-tracker to record __*bugs of any size*__.
 2. To indicate to PGI, via the number of upvotes, the community's desire for how to prioritize bug fixes.
-3. To serve as a crowd-sourced means to record very specific __*small-to-medium QoL (Quality of Life) enhancements/features*__ in a central and organized way.
+3. To collect very specific __*small-to-medium QoL (Quality of Life) enhancements/features*__ in a central and organized way.
 This is intended to be distinct from the existing subreddits and forum which tend towards larger, flashier, or controversial features - and all of the complaining that goes with it.
     * By "Quality of Life" I mean one of two things:
       1. Small annoyances in the UI/UX (User Interface/User Experience) that annoy you every time you encounter it.
       2. Small potential changes that most users don't know they want, but upon seeing it might say, "How did I live without this?!"